aurelia/aurelia/README.md

 import Aurelia from 'aurelia';
 import { RouterConfiguration } from 'aurelia-direct-router';
 ```
-Note that while a lot of the API of the router shipping with Aurelia is mostly a subset of the API of Aurelia Direct Router, there are some differences.
+Note that while a lot of the API of the router shipping with Aurelia is a subset of the API of Aurelia Direct Router, there are some differences.
 Please consult the Aurelia Direct Router documentation for details.

 ## Documentation